Post-Traumatic Stress Disorder (PTSD)

-Ask your loved one about things he or she did in the past in response to a trigger that seemed to help (as well as those that didn’t).
+Ask your loved one about things they may have done to cope with triggers in the past in response to a trigger that seemed to help (as well as those that didn’t).
 Then you can come up with a joint game plan for how you will respond in future.

-Ask what your loved one would like you to do during a nightmare, flashback, or panic attack.
+Decide with your loved one what you should do when they have a nightmare, flashback, or panic attack.
 Having a plan in place will make the situation less scary for both of you.
 You’ll also be in a much better position to help your loved one calm down.

 During a flashback, people often feel a sense of disassociation, as if they're detached from their own body.
 Anything you can do to “ground” them will help.